-Minimising time spent on board and maximising efficiency
+Minimising time spent onboard and maximizing efficiency – Hybrid and Dual Inspections

 The new drive towards digitalising our inspections program enables RightShip to offer two new inspection types that facilitate different approaches to minimise the time inspectors spend on board your vessel: hybrid and dual inspections.

 The dry bulk hybrid inspection is an initiative by RightShip to reduce the amount of time an inspector spent on board of the vessel.
 Unlike the conventional inspection where all questions are answered during a physical inspection; ship managers can request an advanced review of pre-selected documentation before vessel arrival.
 These documents have to be provided to RightShip no later than 72 hours (3 days) before vessel arrival.

 The RightShip dry bulk hybrid inspection reduces the amount of time an inspector spends on board of the vessel.
 This:

 - Minimises the contact between the inspector and the crew.

 - Enable RightShip to perform an inspection despite having a shorter port stay.